IMPORTANT WARNING:

 Before taking warfarin,

-• the following nonprescription or herbal products may interact with warfarin: coenzyme Q10 (Ubidecarenone), Echinacea, garlic, Ginkgo biloba, ginseng, goldenseal, and St. John's wort; omeprazole (Prilosec); famotidine (Pepcid AC); aspirin and nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve).
+- the following nonprescription or herbal products may interact with warfarin: coenzyme Q10 (Ubidecarenone), Echinacea, garlic, Ginkgo biloba, ginseng, goldenseal, and St. John's wort; omeprazole; famotidine; aspirin and nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or naproxen.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking warfarin.
 Do not start any of these medications while taking warfarin without discussing with your healthcare provider.

-• tell your doctor if you have or have ever had diabetes.
-Also tell your doctor if you have an infection, a gastrointestinal illness such as diarrhea, or sprue (an allergic reaction to protein found in grains that causes diarrhea), or an indwelling catheter (a flexible plastic tube that is placed into the bladder to allow the urine to drain out).
+- tell your doctor if you have or have ever had diabetes.
+Also tell your doctor if you have an infection, a gastrointestinal illness such as diarrhea, or sprue (an allergic reaction to grains that causes diarrhea), or an indwelling catheter (a soft plastic tube placed into the bladder to help drain urine out).

-• Tell your doctor if you are pregnant, think you might be pregnant, or plan to become pregnant while taking warfarin.
-Pregnant women should not take warfarin unless they have a mechanical heart valve.
+- tell your doctor if you are pregnant, think you might be pregnant, or plan to become pregnant while taking warfarin.
 Talk to your doctor about the use of effective birth control while taking warfarin.
 If you become pregnant while taking warfarin, call your doctor immediately.
 Warfarin may harm the fetus.
+If you take warfarin with a mechanical heart valve, talk to your doctor about the risks and benefits of continuing warfarin during pregnancy.

 What special dietary instructions should I follow?

-Eat a normal, healthy diet.
-Some foods and beverages, particularly those that contain vitamin K, can affect how warfarin works for you.
+Eat a healthy diet.
+Some foods and beverages that contain vitamin K can affect how warfarin works.
 Ask your doctor or pharmacist for a list of foods that contain vitamin K. Eat consistent amounts of vitamin K-containing food on a week-to-week basis.
 Do not eat large amounts of leafy, green vegetables or certain vegetable oils that contain large amounts of vitamin K. Be sure to talk to your doctor before you make any changes in your diet.
 Talk to your doctor about eating grapefruit and drinking grapefruit juice while taking this medication.

 What should I do if I forget a dose?